qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - About state:
   - State objects themselves should be immutable.
 Don't directly set fields of state objects.
 Always recreate whole object.
   - Don't set state directly in component rendering.
 State can only be set in callbacks.
+- Forget to put dependency value to `useEffect` then the runs after every component render.
 - Forget to include value in `useEffect` dependency array.
 - Forget clean up in `useEffect`.
 - Closure trap.
 Closure can capture a state.
 If the state changes, the closure still captures the old state.